philrussel21/curtain_co_fe_prod/README.md

 -   Component testing
 -   Snapshot testing
 -   **Manual Testing**
-    -   testing of all features after implementation
+    -   testing of all features using browser

 > ### Back-End
 >